 In addition, Disney is in early development for a ton of other movies for the streaming service, including remakes of many of its live-action comedies, such as Three Men and a Baby, Father of the Bride, Honey I Shrunk The Kids, and The Parent Trap.
 Also, live-action remakes of other classic Disney animated films are in development for Disney Plus, including The Sword in the Stone and Peter Pan.

-Disney+ original TV shows
+Future original scripted TV shows

 Here’s a look at the TV shows that have been confirmed as being in development for Disney Plus: